rimutaka/posts/cargo-features-explained-with-examples/readme.md

 ## How to find all features of a package

-Crate docs can be very incomplete.
-Even if features are mentioned it's not always clear what they are for and how to use them.
-There is an easy way of finding out what features available and what may be behind them - check the *Cargo.toml* file of that package.
+Crate docs can be quite incomplete.
+Even if its *features* are mentioned it's not always clear what they are for and how to use them.
+There is an easy way of finding out what *features* available and what may be behind them - check *Cargo.toml* file of that package.

 Consider this description of *features* in [serde_dynamodb](https://docs.rs/serde_dynamodb/0.5.0/serde_dynamodb/) crate: